 What do you mean by barcoding in the warehouse?

-A common question is, "is there a barcode solution for Microsoft Dynamics GP?".
-Barcoding in a warehouse environment can span in complexity from simple data capture used to ease booking in goods to a full warehouse management system.
+"is there a barcode solution for Microsoft Dynamics GP?", this is a common question found on Dynamics GP forums.
+Barcoding in a warehouse environment can span in complexity from simple data capture used to ease booking in goods or manage a stock room, to a full multi-site warehouse and logistics management system.
 There are solutions out there provided by software companies that cater for both ends of this spectrum and anywhere in between too.
-There is no Microsoft solution for this within standard GP.
+There is no Microsoft solution for this within "standard GP".

-As a easy way to think about it, I consider warehouse management (WMS) system as when you move from barcode scanning for data capture to the software also being 3D space aware.
-A WMS will have a geographical map of the warehouses and the spaces inside those warehouses, existing down to the size and location of each bin.
+To understand the concepts, an easy way to think about it is to consider a warehouse management (WMS) system as when you grow out of barcode scanning for simple data capture to the software also being 3D space aware and managing the process flows in the warehouse, such as restocking pick faces.
+A WMS will usually have a geographical map of the warehouses and the spaces inside those warehouses, existing down to the size and location of each bin.
 This allows for automation of where products are stored within that space.
 This geospatial awareness also allows for efficiently routed directed picks and put aways, as well as pick face replenishment in an efficient manner with staff directed around the optimal routes for a particular walk.
 It may be that a WMS may support other features such as wave picking, going far beyond simple data capture whereas simple data capture may not even support inventory picking or put away.